dim4egster/avalanchego/README.md

 docker image ls
 ```

-The image should be tagged as `avaplatform/qmallgo:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Avalanche source it was built from.
+The image should be tagged as `avaplatform/qmallgo:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Qmall source it was built from.
 To run the avalanche node, run:

 ```sh
 docker run -ti -p 4960:4960 -p 4961:4961 avaplatform/qmallgo:xxxxxxxx /qmallgo/build/qmallgo
 ```

-## Running Avalanche
+## Running Qmall

 ### Connecting to Mainnet

-To connect to the Avalanche Mainnet, run:
+To connect to the Qmall Mainnet, run:

 ```sh
 ./build/qmallgo